Last updated: May 6, 2026

 California’s SSI/SSP assisted living-style rate: For 2026, the California non-medical out-of-home care total monthly SSI/SSP payment standard is $1,626.07 for one person.
 The state’s 2026 payment breakdown shows $706.07 for room and board, up to $738 for care and supervision, $1,444.07 payable for basic services, and a $182 personal and incidental needs allowance.
 If the resident has income besides SSI/SSP, a licensed facility may charge the basic-services amount plus an extra $20 if the admission agreement allows it.

 Why that still leaves a gap: California assisted living prices are often far above that level.
-Genworth and CareScout’s latest California data put the 2024 median assisted living cost at $88,200 per year for a private one-bedroom, or about $7,350 a month.
+The 2025 CareScout table puts the California median assisted living community cost at $7,000 a month for a private one-bedroom.
 Smaller homes, shared rooms, and lower-cost inland markets may be less, but the state median shows why ALW plus SSI/SSP still does not make every community affordable.

 - Reality check: California does not have a separate statewide room-and-board subsidy that closes this whole gap for most residents.